Hunting Down White Dwarf--Main Sequence Binaries Using Multi-Wavelength Observations: Introduction

 There have been many studies dedicated to identifying a large number of WD--MS binaries.
-One way to identify these spatially unresolved systems is through radial velocity measurements through spectroscopic observations.
-For example, Sloan Digital Sky Survey \citep[SDSS;][]{York2000_sdss,Eisenstein2011_sdssIII, Rebassa_2010_wd_sdssVII, Rebassa2012a,Rebassa2013b,Rebassa2016a} and the Large Sky Area Multi-Object Fiber Spectroscopic Telescope Survey \citep[LAMOST;][]{Cui2012_LAMOST,Chen2012_LEGUE_LAMOST, Ren2014_wdms_LAMOST_DR1, Ren2018_wdms_LAMOST_DR5} have detected the most extensive catalog of over a few thousand spectroscopic binaries.
-The majority of these WDs are thought to be in post-common envelope binaries (PCEBs).
-These surveys were biased towards detecting hot ($\geq$10000 K) WDs with M-dwarf companions \citep[][]{Rebassa_2010_wd_sdssVII,Rebassa2021,Ren2018_wdms_LAMOST_DR5}.
-Combining spectroscopic observations from LAMOST or Radial Velocity Experiment \citep[RAVE;][]{Kordopatis2013_RAVE_DR4,Kunder2017_RAVE_DR5} with ultraviolet photometry \citep[from GALEX, Galaxy Evolution Explorer;][]{martin2005_GALEX} a large number of WD--MS binary candidates were identified with MS companions spanning a large range in spectral types from A to K \citep[][]{WDS1_parsons2016,WDS2_Rebassa2017,Anguiano2020_wd_APOGEE,WDS5_Ren2020}.
+One way to identify the spatially unresolved systems is through radial velocity measurements through spectroscopic observations.
+For example, Sloan Digital Sky Survey \citep[SDSS;][]{York2000_sdss, Eisenstein2011_sdssIII, Rebassa_2010_wd_sdssVII, Rebassa2012a, Rebassa2013b, Rebassa2016a} and the Large Sky Area Multi-Object Fiber Spectroscopic Telescope Survey \citep[LAMOST;][]{Cui2012_LAMOST, Chen2012_LEGUE_LAMOST, Ren2014_wdms_LAMOST_DR1, Ren2018_wdms_LAMOST_DR5} have detected the most extensive catalog of over a few thousand spectroscopic WD--MS binaries with M-dwarf companions.
+Although, a majority of these WDs are in wide systems, a large number (a few hundred) of likely PCEBs too have been reported.
+Combining spectroscopic observations from LAMOST or Radial Velocity Experiment \citep[RAVE;][]{Kordopatis2013_RAVE_DR4, Kunder2017_RAVE_DR5} with ultraviolet photometry \citep[from GALEX, Galaxy Evolution Explorer;][]{martin2005_GALEX} a large number of WD--MS binary candidates were identified with MS companions spanning a large range in spectral types from A to K \citep[][]{WDS1_parsons2016, WDS2_Rebassa2017, Anguiano2020_wd_APOGEE, WDS5_Ren2020}.
 The Optical-UV combined survey used $T_{\rm{eff}}$--UV-color (FUV$-$NUV) relation to separate WD--MS candidates from MS stars.
 However, any spectroscopic survey is limited by its rather stringent limiting magnitude.
-On the other hand, recently, astrometric solutions in the Tycho-Gaia astrometric solution \citep[TGAS;][]{Michalik2015_TGAS}, \gaia-DR2 \citep[][]{Evans2018_gaia_DR2_photometry}, and \gaia-DR3 \citep[][]{Gaia_DR3_NSS} have been used to identify WD--MS candidates.
+On the other hand, recently, astrometric solutions in the Tycho-\gaia\ astrometric solution \citep[TGAS;][]{Michalik2015_TGAS}, \gaia-DR2 \citep[][]{Evans2018_gaia_DR2_photometry}, and \gaia-DR3 \citep[][]{Gaia_DR3_NSS} have been used to identify WD--MS candidates.
 Although, these candidates need further UV or spectroscopic observations for confirmation of their candidature.